plumvillage/newsletter/src/en/articles/sr-dieu-nghiem-jina-and-sr-tu-nghiem-eleni--celebrating-life.md

 {% image "article/sr-tu-nghiem-and-sr-dieu-nghiem/SrTuNghiem1-edited.jpg", "", "Sr. Tu Nghiem - center right" %}

-## Evolution of the basic Plum Village practices - Tea meditation
+## Evolution of the basic Plum Village practices–Tea meditation

 ***Sr. Tu Nghiem*:** In 1990-91, we lived in Lower Hamlet.
 Every Sunday afternoon, there would be a tea meditation (for everyone, lay and monastic) in the Red Candle Meditation Hall.
 Thay and Sr. Chan Khong would come sometimes, and during the years when Br.
 Giac Thanh was in Upper Hamlet, he would come and be the tea master.
 It was a very zen experience.
 Br.
 Giac Thanh would bring poems from the Vietnamese poets.
 It was a time for sharing poetry, a very creative time, very relaxed.